Save

 While it is exciting to spot an animal in the wild, keep a respectful distance.
 Photo: Coleman

-While we all want to feel a sense of freedom and escape when we head outdoors, don’t forget that you’ll always be sharing your space with other people and animals on your travels.
-With this in mind, here are some things to think about to ensure you’re being considerate.
+Whilst we all want to feel a sense of freedom and escape when we head outdoors, we’ll always be sharing our space with other people and animals on our travels.
+With this in mind, here are some things to think about to remain considerate.

-If you bring your pets along, make sure they don’t disturb others and that they’re on their best behaviour.
-This means keeping them away from local wildlife and preventing them from foraging and digging.
+• If you bring your pets along, keep their behaviour under control so they don’t disturb others.
+This includes averting them from local wildlife, and preventing them from foraging and digging.

-Consider how having bright lights on at night may affect other people’s experience.
-Not to mention how it disturbs the nocturnal animals in the area.
+• Consider how bright lighting at night may affect someone else’s experience – not to mention how it disturbs the nocturnal animals pre-existing in the area.

-Generators can make a lot of noise, so try not to run them at night or in the early hours of the morning.
-Same goes for loud music – this will keep others from sleeping or enjoying their night.
+• Generators can make a lot of noise, so try not to run them at night or in the early hours of the morning.
+The same goes for loud music; this will keep others from sleeping or enjoying their night.

-We all want to continue camping, hiking and exploring what this great country has to offer for many years to come.
-A little more mindfulness means that we can keep nature in as pristine condition as possible.
-Happy adventuring everyone!
+The 7 Leave No Trace principles.
+We all want to continue camping, hiking, and exploring what this great country has to offer for many years to come.
+A little more mindfulness means that we can keep the natural environment in as pristine condition as possible.

 What else do you do to ensure that you’re minimising your impact on your outdoor adventures?
 Let us know in the comments.